alospeaks/cisco-dc-automation/LabGuide/section-4-8-ansible2.md

 ###Exercise 8
 ####Creating playbook to configure switch using jinja2 template
-In this exercise, we will be using the data file (base-vars.yml) and jinja2 template (basetemplate.j2) to configure multiple snmp servers.
+In this exercise, we will be using the data file (base-vars.yml) and jinja2 template (basetemplate.j2) to configure multiple snmp access list.

-This playbook will use the data file and render those into the jinja2 template.
-The playbook uses the nxos template module.
+This playbook will use the data file (base-vars.yml) and render those data into the jinja2 template (basetemplate.j2).
+The playbook (baseconfig.yml) calls this jinja2 template via ansible  nxos template module.

 This modules provides a way to push a set of commands onto a network device by evaluating the current running-config and only pushing configuration commands that are not already configured.
 The config source can be a set of commands or a template.